rca0/dojo/README.md

-# dojo

-This repository will focus on learning programming languages ​​and technologies.
+This repository will focus on learning programming languages and technologies.

 Language | Description
 --- | ---